 Through the Cluster Partnership Program, researchers can purchase dedicated computing resources to augment any of the following pools of Midway resources:

-Large Memory nodes: Ideal for data-intensive computations requiring extremely large amounts of RAM.
-Configurations are available ranging from 128 GB up to 1.5 TB of RAM.
+Large Memory nodes: Ideal for data-intensive computations requiring substantial amounts of RAM.
+Configurations are available ranging from 256 GB up to 2.0 TB of RAM.

-GPU Computing nodes: Compute servers equipped with one or more NVIDIA General Purpose GPU devices, ideal for massively parallel computing through GPU-aware software.
+GPU Computing nodes: Compute servers equipped with one or more NVIDIA general purpose GPU devices, ideal for massively parallel processing (MPP) computing through GPU-aware software.

 The RCC is continually adding new node configurations to its list of Midway building blocks.
-Contact RCC to determine what computing hardware will best satisfy your needs.
+Contact RCC to determine what computing hardware will best satisfy and support your research needs.

 The RCC currently offers two storage solutions: GPFS ("General Parallel File System") and CDS ("cost-effective storage").
-GPFS is the most reliable and most commonly used storage option.
+GPFS is the most dependable and commonly used storage option.
 CDS is a slower-access, less expensive option that is suitable for data that are not in active use.
-To get more details on costs for buying dedicated computing hardware and storage through the CPP, please contact us.
+To get more details on costs for purchasing dedicated computing hardware and storage through the CPP, please contact us.